szofar/cf-msal-flask-template/README.md

   >>> import secrets
   >>> secrets.token_urlsafe(32)
   ```
-  Your `SECRET_KEY` is the output from that last command
+  Your `SECRET_KEY` is the output from that last command.
+Add this as the repository secret "SECRET_KEY" if using the workflow.

 ### Create your registered app
   1. Go to: https://portal.azure.com/
   2. Open the Azure Active Directory service page
   3. Note your "Tenant ID".
-Your `AZ_AUTHORITY` variable will be `https://login.microsoftonline.com/<Tenant ID>`
+Your `AZ_AUTHORITY` variable will be `https://login.microsoftonline.com/<Tenant ID>`.
+Add this as the repository secret "AZ_AUTHORITY" if using the workflow.
   4. Add -> App registration
   5. Completing step 4 took you to the app registration once it was created.
 If you left that page, find your app here:
     b.
 Navigate to https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade
     c.
 Select your app
-  6. Your `CLIENT_ID` is the item noted "Application (client) ID"
+  6. Your `CLIENT_ID` is the item noted "Application (client) ID".
+Add this as the repository secret "CLIENT_ID" if using the workflow.
   7. Go to the Certificates & secrets page → Client secrets, and select "New client secret"
   8. Create the secret and copy the "Value" somewhere safe.
-This is your `CLIENT_SECRET`
+This is your `CLIENT_SECRET`.
+Add this as the repository secret "CLIENT_SECRET" if using the workflow.
   9. Go to the App roles page → Create app role
   10. Create a role with the Value "MyApp.ReadAccess".
 Make sure "MyApp" is simple (probably just letters).
-You will need this value when modifying `index.py`
+Add this as the repository secret "READ_ACCESS" if using the workflow.
   11. Go to Authentication → Add a platform
   12. Append "get-azure-authentication-token" and "logout" to your app's URI get your authentication path and logout path, e.g. `https://cfmft.my-org/`:
   ```